-Applicants should preferably hold a recognised first degree (BBA, BA, BSc), equivalent to a minimum of 180 ECTS credits, in Sport Management/ Sciences, Business Administration, Social Sciences (Economy, Sociology, Political Science or History) or other relevant academic disciplines to apply for the MSc programme in Sport Management.
+Applicants should preferably hold a recognised first degree (BBA, BA, BSc), equivalent to a minimum of 180 ECTS credits, in Sport Management/ Sciences, Business Administration or Social Sciences.
+At least 80 ECTS of the bachelor`s degree should be related to economy, sociology, political science, organization or similar relevant academic disciplines for the MSc programme in Sport Management.

 Admission to the international MSc programmes at Molde University College, Specialized University in Logistics is highly competitive, and applicants should preferably have completed their bachelor’s degree with an average grade of Excellent or Very Good, or at least a minimum average grade of Good/ grade C or equivalent (Like First Class or Second Class Upper Division or equivalent grades).
 For English language requirements for admission, see more detailed information on our home page: www.himolde.no.

 Students who work or plan to work in sport clubs, sport associations or other types of organisations (agencies, media, event organisers etc.)